 Incitec Pivot is a leading global chemicals company with nitrogen-based manufacturing at its core providing commercial explosives, fertiliser products and related services.
 Incitec Pivot has extensive operations throughout Australia, United States, Canada, Mexico, Turkey and Indonesia, including over 30 manufacturing plants, scores of distribution centres and well-established channels to market.
-The Company employs over 5,000 staff worldwide, including 1,800 staff in Australia.
+The Company employs over 4,700 staff worldwide, including 2,072 staff in Australia and 2,440 staff in North America.
 Incitec Pivot manufactures a range of fertiliser inputs and products including ammonium phosphates, ammonia, urea, sulphuric acid and superphosphates at five manufacturing sites across eastern Australia.
 Incitec Pivot is the only domestic manufacturer of ammonium phosphates and urea.
 Incitec Pivot's fertiliser business, Incitec Pivot Fertilisers (IPF) is Australia's largest supplier of fertilisers, dispatching approximately two million tonnes each year for use in the grain, cotton, pasture, dairy, sugar and horticulture industries.
 It operates through a comprehensive network of distributors who supply the product to Australian farmers.
 With a long-term commitment to investment into soil nutrition research, IPF is a leading provider of nutrition advice for farmers and customers and is industry accredited, promoting sustainable use of fertilisers and safe handling to customers and farmers.